 One final piece of information I want to share is that all light is natural.

 Some people believe that natural light is superior to artificial light, but that premise has a flaw.
 Light is light.

 It’s all – every bit – nothing more than electromagnetic energy within the visual spectrum.
 It doesn’t matter if you get light from the sun or the light next to your couch.
 Those photons are all the same thing.

 Artificial means “not from nature.”
 Well, electromagnetic energy, or light, is entirely natural.
 Just because the ignition of the light came from a device made by man doesn’t mean the light itself is artificial.

-If that were true, a cigarette lighter would create artificial fire and light.
+A cigarette lighter would create artificial fire and light if that were true.
 That’s not how it works.